shanewho/mitro-heroku-buildpack-old/README.md

 You are all set, sign up with a new account and you are ready to go.

-> #Just kidding, the mailing needs to be set up for this to work for real... working on that....
+> #Just kidding, the mailer still needs to be set up for this to work for real... working on that....

 ## For the paranoid